Dmytro Dontsov: First World War and Ukrainian War of Independence (1914–1921)

-Interwar period (1921-1939)
+Interwar period (1921–1939)

 Having advocated that Ukraine become a part of Józef Piłsudski's Intermarium project, portraying it as a cordon sanitaire against the Bolsheviks who he regarded as an insidious reincarnation of Russian imperialism, Dontsov was granted permanent settlement in Lviv, personally approved by Piłsudski.
-In 1921, Dontsov published his first book, Pidstavy nashoї polityky (The Foundations of Our Politics), in which he presented a political ideology he termed 'active nationalism' and which largely resembled integral nationalism in a Ukrainian context, arguing for the subordination of individual, class, and humanitarian interests to the biological survival of the nation.
+In 1921, Dontsov published his first book, Pidstavy nashoї polityky (The Foundations of Our Politics), in which he presented a political ideology he termed 'active nationalism' (chynnyi natsionalizm) and which largely resembled integral nationalism in a Ukrainian context, arguing for the subordination of individual, class, and humanitarian interests to the biological survival of the nation.
 (Note: In the preface of the book, Donstov claimed that he had been espousing the same ideas since 1907.)
 Criticising the Hetman movement, Dontsov advocated for the Ukrainian peasantry as the necessary basis for any nation-building, insisting that if guided by a philosophy matching its temperament and traditions, the peasantry was capable of building a society strong enough to "save Europe from Muscovite barbarism".
 He blamed Ukrainophilism and Ukrainian conservatism for the failure of the revolution and envisaged a social Darwinian, agrarian, and authoritarian democracy grounded in self-discipline and self-action.